Fedwire® Funds Service Business Continuity Guide

 - If your institution requires an extension to the normal Fedwire Funds Service operating hours and you meet the criteria set forth in the Fedwire Services Extension Guidelines, please contact the extension request line as noted in the guidelines.
 The Federal Reserve Banks will communicate any extensions via the Service Status page.

-- General questions regarding a service disruption may be directed to the Customer Contact Center.
+- General questions regarding a service disruption may be directed to the Support Center.
 For specific questions about the Fedwire Funds Service, please contact your Wholesale Operations Site.

 Your institution is able to send messages, but is not receiving incoming advices and/or acknowledgments: